On the stability of solutions to Schr\"{o}dinger's equation short of the adiabatic limit

-and $h$ is taken as $\min_S h_S$.
-We implicitly defined the upper bound in \cref{eq:stoq_bnd} as $\tilde{\gamma}$, which we note scales like the global gap $\sqrt{\gamma}$ for sparse Hamiltonians (as naturally arise in physical systems).
-As an immediate consequence of \cref{eq:stoq_bnd} we have the following corollary to our main theorem (\cref{thm:mainresult}) that applies to stoquastic Hamiltonians when $S$ is taken as the minimum cut (i.e.~$h=\min_S h_S$). \begin{cor} Let $H+\Delta$ be a balanced, one parameter, twice-differentiable family of Hamiltonians respecting the grading $\mathcal{H}=S\oplus\overline{S}$ and $\Delta(s)$ be a block-antidiagonal perturbation, where $s:=t/T\in[0,1]$ and for all $s$, $S=\argmin_{S'} h_{S'}$.
+where $\gamma$ is the (global) spectral gap of $H+\Delta$ and $Q=\max_i \sum_{j\neq i} |H_{ij}|.$ We implicitly defined the upper bound in \cref{eq:stoq_bnd} as $\tilde{\gamma}$, which we note scales like the global gap $\sqrt{\gamma}$ for sparse Hamiltonians (as naturally arise in physical systems).
+As an immediate consequence of \cref{eq:stoq_bnd} we have the following corollary to \cref{thm:mainresult} that applies to stoquastic Hamiltonians when $S$ is taken as the minimum cut. \begin{cor} Let $H+\Delta$ be a balanced, one parameter, twice-differentiable family of stoquastic Hamiltonians respecting the grading $\mathcal{H}=S\oplus\overline{S}$ and $\Delta(s)$ be a block-antidiagonal perturbation, where $s:=t/T\in[0,1]$ and for all $s$, $S=\argmin_{S'} h_{S'}$.
 Then, the difference between the unitary evolution $U(1)$ generated by the Hamiltonian $H(s)+\Cut(s)$ acting for time $T$ and the adiabatic unitary evolution $V_{\mathrm{ad}}(1)$ generated by the block-diagonal Hamiltonian $H(s)$ is bounded as

 where $\tilde\gamma$ is defined as in \cref{eq:stoq_bnd},